 - Cardio Machines

 The Rec offers stairmasters, stationary bikes, rowing machines, mountain climbing machines, Nordic-Track machines, and elliptical steppers.
 And the Rec staff can always offer assistance.

 - Climbing Wall

 This 2,500-square-foot indoor rock wall is another alternative to traditional exercise.
 Stop in for a lesson and start scaling this indoor mountain.

 Located on the lower level of the Rec, the OPC organizes trips over weekends, extended breaks, and holidays for adventurous people to go whitewater rafting, rock climbing, cave exploring, kayaking, camping, and many other outdoor expeditions.
 Visit the Outdoor Pursuit Center for more information about OPC activities.

 One of the four libraries on campus, King Library has over two million volumes, online access, and is open 24 hours during the week.
 You are bound to find what you are looking for in here.
 Newly remodeled, the library features group study rooms, advanced technology classrooms, and "King Cafe," offering Starbucks coffee and a wide selection of baked goods and sandwiches.
-The other three libraries, Brill Science Library located in Hughes Hall, Art & Architecture in Alumni Hall, and the Music Library in the Center for Performing Arts offer quiet study spaces as well.
+The other three libraries, B.E.S.T.
+Library located in Hughes Hall, Wertz Art & Architecture in Alumni Hall, and the Amos Music Library in the Center for Performing Arts offer quiet study spaces as well.

 Located between East Quad and Academic Quad, this field hosts numerous intramural sports events as well as concerts and the annual 20/20-10/10 Bike Race, the second largest collegiate bike race in America.